kobolabs/epub-spec/README.md

 **Body Padding**

-Kobo advises against adding padding to the 'body' class to accomodate background images.
-On the Kobo iOS platform this may result in the background image overlapping with the text.
+Kobo advises against adding padding to the 'body' class to accommodate background images.
+On the Kobo iOS platform, this may result in the background image overlapping with the text.

 Ex.
 `body {`<br>